The whitewater boating season has begun on the Dolores River.

 While the bridge is finished, there won’t be enough head room for boaters to safely pass underneath, said Ed Archuleta, of the Colorado Department of Transportation.
 Spotters will warn boaters of the bridge construction, and signs along the river will also be posted, he said.

-Natural flows at Slick Rock CanyonEven without the dam release, low-elevation snowmelt has already boosted river flows on the Slick Rock to Bedrock section to 600 cfs and higher, enough for a canoe, kayak or small raft.
+Natural flows at Slick Rock CanyonEven without the dam release, low-elevation snowmelt has already boosted river flows on the Slick Rock to Bedrock section to between 400 cfs and 700 cfs, enough for a canoe, kayak or small raft.
 The popular 50-mile section features Class II and III rapids in remote red-rock canyon country.

-The Dolores River Boating Advocates and American Whitewater will be distributing information on a web-based river survey at boater put-ins and take outs.
+The Dolores River Boating Advocates and American Whitewater will be distributing information on a web-based boater survey at boater put-ins and take outs.
 A new upgraded campground map will be available as well.

 At least one of the private river-access points at Slick Rock will be open to the public for a fee.
 Boaters are advised to keep dogs on a leash.